sprice89/dwt-docs/indepth/initialize.md

 ```
 dynamsoft.imagecore-<version number>.wasm
 dynamsoft.imageProc-<version number>.wasm
+dynamsoft.imageio-<version number>.wasm
 dynamsoft.imageio.js
 dynamsoft.imageio_wasm-<version number>.js

 dynamsoft.pdfReader-<version number>.wasm
 dynamsoft.pdfWriter-<version number>.wasm
 ```
-The above files are called upon when the SDK is used in WASM mode instead of Service mode.
+The above files are called upon when the SDK is used in **WASM (WebAssembly) mode** instead of **Service mode**.
 All of the above files are used to define the image viewer operations.
-The first four files in the above list contain functionalities for image input and output.
+The first three files in the above list contain functionalities for image input and output as well as decoding and encoding.
 The last two files contain functionalities for PDF reading & writing.
 No matter the mode that is used, these files will be downloaded regardless of whether they are utilized or not.

+There is an exception in which the SDK will use the WASM files even in Service Mode, and that is when the API for the [WebTwain.Addon.Camera](https://www.dynamsoft.com/docs/dwt/API/Addon.Camera.html) class are called.
+In other terms, the API corresponding to the mobile camera class of the webcam add-on is based on WASM, but can be used in either service mode or WASM mode.

-More details on the two modes can be found in the "Creating the WebTwain instance" section, so please keep reading.
+More details on the two modes can be found in the "Usage Modes" section, so please keep reading.

 ## Loading Add-on JS files
 The last part of the loading phase in initialization is the loading of the JS files requires to make any of Web TWAIN add-on components work.
 Web TWAIN offers a number of add-ons, including a barcode reader, a PDF rasterizer, and OCR.